 5. What else should you think about before investing?

-Once you're clear about the investment powers your charity has and understand your legal duties as a charity trustee, you can start looking at what you may or may not want to invest in.
+Once you're clear about the investment powers your charity has and understand your legal duties as a charity trustee, you can start looking at other factors which affect your investment decisions.